How Are Sapphires Formed

 More about Sapphire formation: Crystallization and Inclusions

 The crystallization of a sapphire is divided into two phases, a nucleus forms and subsequent layers of mineral are added over time.
 If at any time the conditions of the surrounding environment change so that the formation of the sapphire is not longer possible, the nucleus can break apart.
 Structurally, the sapphire is formed in a hexagonal bipyramid.
 When mined, sapphires are typically found in a barrel shape due to the way that they form.
 Almost all sapphires have inclusions.
 During the formation of a sapphire rutile inclusions can form.
 These rutile inclusions look like small crystalline growths inside of the sapphire.
 Natural sapphires can be distinguished from synthetic sapphires by their inclusions.
 The majority of natural sapphires are heat treated to improve their color.
 This treatment is permanent.
 Natural sapphires that are free of inclusions are immensely rare and carry a premium price tag.
-With Clarity is sure to use only natural sapphires that have been vetted for quality, sparkle and color.
+With Clarity is sure to use only blue sapphires that have been vetted for quality, sparkle and color.
 We ensure that all our sapphires are sourced from trusted suppliers that use ethical and trusted practices to mine their sapphires.